mineboxarabic/unixdox-mvp-1/.github/instructions/beforeEveryTime.instructions.md

 ---
 applyTo: '**'
 ---
-Use DRY principle to avoid code duplication across the codebase.
+Use DRY principle
+Use SOLID Principles

 Use standard naming conventions for files
 Use standard project structure for backend code.